AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Cluster monitoring/Enable the X-Pack Monitoring feature.md

     For more information, see [Create an Alibaba Cloud Logstash cluster](/intl.en-US/Logstash/Quick Start/Step 1: Create a Logstash cluster/Create an Alibaba Cloud Logstash cluster.md).

 -   An Alibaba Cloud Elasticsearch cluster is created.
-Make sure that the Elasticsearch and Logstash clusters reside in the same virtual private cloud \(VPC\) and use the same version.
+Make sure that the Elasticsearch and Logstash clusters reside in the same virtual private cloud \(VPC\) and use the same major version.

     For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Create an Alibaba Cloud Elasticsearch cluster.md).

+-   The Public Network Access feature is enabled on the Kibana Configuration page of the Elasticsearch cluster.

+    For more information, see [Configure an IP address whitelist for access to the Kibana console over the Internet or an internal network](/intl.en-US/Elasticsearch Instances Management/Data visualization/Kibana/Configure an IP address whitelist for access to the Kibana console over the Internet or an internal network.md).

 1. Log on to the [Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).